adityasankranthi/WiredRobot-and-Endogenous-Linked-List-Implementation/README.md

 ### Review

 #### Did I correctly anticipate the difficulties?
+Yes, I correctly anticipated every difficulty.

 #### How did the plan go?
+The plan went wonderful as I followed the TODO list provided.
+I am very happy with the work flow.
 ### Preview

 #### What should I do differently for next week's homework assignment?
+If I can follow the exact same steps that I followed in this homework and started early that would be great.

 #### Do I need more resources?
+I did not find myself needing more resources.

 ## Optional Feedback